seaCatKim/PACE-LIB-R-timeseries/content/post/2021-11-02-part2-analysing-timeseries/index.md

 ## Create a irregularly spaced time series using the zoo (Zeileis ordered observations) package

 The `zoo` class is a flexible time series data with an ordered time index.
 The data is stored in a matrix with vector date information attached.
 Can be regularly or irregularly spaced.
+See this [document](https://faculty.washington.edu/ezivot/econ424/Working%20with%20Time%20Series%20Data%20in%20R.pdf).

 ```r